Drafting, Submitting and Examining A Thesis

 References are used to indicate the works mentioned in the text but the bibliography, placed at the end of the thesis, will not only provide the necessary details of cited work but also other works that have been useful in the student’s study, even if they are not explicitly cited in the text.

 It is very important that in the earliest stages of study the student talks to their supervisors about which referencing system is most appropriate for the thesis.
 Incorrect referencing is often viewed by examiners as a failure to fully meet the necessary standards for a research degree.
-The internationally-recognised “Harvard System” is the most common system used, but some subjects or disciplines have other conventions of which the student should be aware.
-If the College/ School does not recommend a particular convention, basic guidance on referencing styles is available on the Library and Information Services website, or from the LIS information desk.
+If the Faculty/School does not recommend a particular convention, basic guidance on referencing styles is available on the Referencing Library Guide, or from your Subject Librarian.